Vkumar-sys/Industrial_Project_1-Telangana-Growth-Analysis-/README.md

 ✔ Identify growth opportunities and areas needing attention.

-✔ Find correlation among these departments and report the overall growth of the state through insights and relevant visuals such as shape maps.
+✔ Find correlation among these departments and report the overall growth of the state through insights and relevant visuals such as shape maps in the context of the above dataset.

 ✔ Introduction:-

-I have worked on a project as a Data Analyst.
-My task was to analyse Telangana Growth among different sectors quantitatively and providing useful insights to the Telangana government.
+ I have worked on this project as a Data Analyst.
+My task was to analyse Telangana Growth among different sectors quantitatively and providing useful insights to the Telangana government through their open source public data.

 ✔ Task:-